ramellose/anuran/README.md

 2_networkname.extension
 ```

-_anuran_ generates null models with permutations of the original network.
+_anuran_ generates randomized networks with permutations of the original network.
-By default, two models are generated: one that changes the degree distribution
+By default, two types of randomized networks are generated: one that changes the degree distribution
 and one that does not.
 Note that the model changing the degree distribution may not have a major effect
 on the network structure as most smaller networks will not have enough dyad pairs to swap, especially if degree assortativity is large.
-You can specify the number of null models with the parameter below.
+You can specify the number of randomized networks with the parameter below.
 ```
 anuran -perm              # number of randomized networks
 ```

 It is possible to generate randomized networks with a specific core.
-Since we do not know the true core, multiple randomizations (equal to the total number of networks) are generated from each input network,
+Since we do not know the true core, the software generates a list of edges from the union of edges across all networks.
-and these are then used in comparisons.
+A fraction of these edges is then included in randomized networks.
+For fully randomized networks, the core edges are added, then random edges are added until the original edge number is achieved.
+For the degree-preserving networks, edges in the network are first swapped.
+Then, the algorithm tries to find edges it can swap so the core edge is created without changing the degree of a node.
+This requires the nodes in the core edge to have another edge that is not part of the core.
+If those edges do not exist, it is not always possible to include a core edge while
+preserving node degree and a random edge is deleted instead to preserve edge number.
+For sparse or very small networks, the degree distribution may therefore
+change a little for positive control networks.

-If you want to simulate networks where 30% or 50% of the associations is shared across half of the networks,
+If you want to simulate networks where a certain number of edges is conserved across networks,
 you can add the parameters below.
 Note that you can fill in more than one value.
+In this case, the cs parameter is the percentage of edges (of the total union of edges) that is conserved.
+The prev parameter defines the minimum number of networks, as a fraction of total networks, where these edges are found.

 ```
 anuran -cs 0.3 0.5        # core size
 anuran -prev 1            # core prevalence
+anuran -gperm 10          # number of permutations
 ```

 The set sizes are calculated for an intersection of 1 (all networks) by default.